The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

 Estimates of the host galaxy K-band brightness in the literature differ substantially.
 We have therefore used the J-H vs. H color-magnitude diagram to obtain an independent estimate, with details provided in Appendix~\ref{app:host}.
 The behavior of NGC 4151 in J$-$H vs H is illustrated in Figure~\ref{fig:jhhcolor}.
-The blue dots are the { SAI} photometry transformed to the 2MASS system (after rejecting four outliers).
+The blue dots are the {SAI} photometry transformed to the 2MASS system (after rejecting four outliers).
 The line is the predicted behavior assuming a flux density at H of 89 mJy for the host galaxy and a ratio of flux densities for the excess variable component at H to J of 1.75.
-These constraints on both the galaxy flux density and the color of the excess are reasonably tight; they translate at K$_S$ to $73 \pm 5$ mJy in $12\farcs$ and $59 \pm 4$ mJy in $8\farcs3$ apertures, respectively.
-There are intervals in the light curve where the flux at J is only 4 mJy, just 5 $\pm$ 6 \% above our estimate for the galaxy contribution.
-That is, at minimum light the emission in the J band by the active nucleus is close to zero within the errors.
-Since the J-H color at minimum light matches expectations for a normal galaxy, the nuclear emission in the H band is also negligible at this time.
-However, H-K and K-L were much redder than the standard galaxy colors even at minimum light, so we used typical galaxy colors (see Appendix~\ref{app:host}) normalized to H to project the flux from the galaxy to K and L, and then subtracted the galaxy component from all the { SAI} measurements.
+These constraints on both the galaxy flux density and the color of the excess are reasonably tight; they translate at K$_S$ to $73 \pm 5$ mJy in $12''$ and $59 \pm 4$ mJy in $8\farcs3$ apertures, respectively.
+There are intervals where the flux at J above the galaxy contribution is only 4 mJy, or just 5 $\pm$ 6 \%; i.e., close to zero within the errors.
+Since the J-H color at minimum light matches expectations for a normal galaxy, the nuclear emission in the H band is also negligible at these times.
+However, H-K and K-L were much redder than standard galaxy colors even at minimum light; we used typical galaxy colors (see Appendix~\ref{app:host}) normalized to H to project the flux from the galaxy to K and L, and then subtracted the galaxy component from all the {SAI} measurements.

-All the other infrared photometry sequences had significant time overlap with the { SAI} one.
-Given the complexity in determining the host galaxy contribution to the measured fluxes, to subtract the galaxy contributions to them and put them on a common scale, we converted magnitudes to fluxes and then subtracted a constant flux from all the measurements in a given photometry set (but with no adjustment to the flux scale), which we adjusted to force agreement for the times of overlap.
-For the \citet{kosh14} measurements, although a galaxy contribution is provided, we needed to increase the subtracted value from their 44 $\pm$ 4 to 66 mJy, consistent within the mutual errors with our value derived above.
-With that value the two data sets agree very well.
+All the other infrared photometry sequences had significant time overlap with the {SAI} one.
+As at B-band, we converted magnitudes to fluxes and then subtracted a constant flux from all the measurements in a given photometry set (but with no adjustment to the flux scale), which we adjusted to force agreement for the times of overlap.
+For the \citet{kosh14} measurements, we needed to increase the subtracted value from their 44 $\pm$ 4 to 66 mJy, consistent within the mutual errors with our value derived above.